PoisotLab/ms_straight_lines/manuscript.md

 using four chains and 2000 iterations per chain.
 In our figures we use the posterior predictive distribution, which is a distribution described by the model after conditioning on the data.
-There are numerous ways to display a probability distribution; here we have chosen to do so using the expectation (mean) and two arbitrary percentiles: 78% and 97%.
+There are numerous ways to display a probability distribution; here we have chosen to do so using the expectation (mean) and two arbitrary percentile intervals: 78% and 97%.
+These intervals were chosen based on the recommendations of @McEl20, and allowed us to capture most of the probability density in the tails of the posterior distributions.

 Stan provides a number of diagnostics for samples from the posterior distribution, including $\hat{R}$, effective sample size, and measures of effective tree depth and divergent